hulyak/react-tutorial/docs/doc1.md

 <p align="center"><img width="50%" src="../static/img/diagram.svg" /></p>

-- The `useState` is the most common hook that you will see.
-It is the `State hook` for declaring the state in our components
+- `useState` is the most common hook that you will see.
+It is the `state hook` for declaring the state in our components.
-- The `useRef` used to allow access directly to an element in the DOM and to create a mutable value that won't trigger a rerender.
+- `useRef` is used to allow access directly to an element in the DOM and to create a mutable ref object that won't trigger a rerender.
-- The `useEffect` is used for _side effects_ like fetching data from an API.
+- `useEffect` is used for _side effects_ like fetching data from an API.
-- The `useContext` for context api
-- The `useReducer` redux instead of useState
-- The `useMemo` to memoize stuff, to not to create a function on each render
-- The `useCallback` to wrap that function inside `useCallback` hook, that will not create the function on each render
+- `useContext` allows us to easily work with the React Context API (solving the prop drilling issue)
+- `useReducer` is an advanced version of `useState` for managing complex state logic.
+It’s quite similar to Redux.
+- `useMemo` returns a value from a memoized function.
+- `useCallback` returns a function that returns a cacheable value.
+Useful for performance optimization if you want to prevent unnecessary re-renders when the input hasn’t changed.
-- The `useLayoutEffect` similar to useEffect , they differ in when they trigger.
+- `useLayoutEffect` similar to `useEffect` , they differ in when they trigger.
+- `useImperativeHandle` to customize the instance value that’s exposed to parent components when using ref.
+- `useDebugValue` displays a label for custom Hooks in React Developer Tools.

 ### Why Hooks?